Extending KIWI NG with Custom Operations

 Abstract

-This document describes how to create an extension plugin for the KIWI NG schema to add and validate additional information in the KIWI NG image description.
+This document describes how to create an extension plugin for the KIWI NG schema as well as how to add and validate additional information in the KIWI NG image description.

-Such a schema extension can be used in an additional KIWI NG task plugin to provide a new subcommand for KIWI NG.
-As of today there is no other plugin interface except for providing additional KIWI NG commands implemented.
+The described schema extension can be used in an additional KIWI NG task plugin to provide a new subcommand for KIWI NG.
+At the present moment, there is no other plugin interface except for providing additional KIWI NG commands.

-Depending on the demand for custom plugins, the interface to hook in code into other parts of the KIWI NG processing needs to be extended.
+Depending on the demand for custom plugins, the interface to hook into code in other parts of the KIWI NG processing needs to be extended.

-The main KIWI NG schema supports an extension section which allows to specify any XML structure and attributes as long as they are connected to a namespace.
-According to this any custom XML structure can be implemented like the following example shows:
+The main KIWI NG schema supports an extension section that allows you to specify any XML structure and attributes, as long as they are attached to a namespace.
+This means that any custom XML structure can be implemented similar to the example below:

 <image>